 "Recipes" for methylcellulose vary widely as it is used for so many things.
 For marbling size, a mixture of 3 tablespoons to 1 gallon of water makes a size thick enough to hold paint on the surface.
 The mixture must be thoroughly stirred every few hours and let stand overnight.

-The standard mixture for methylcellulose as glue is 1 part methylcellulose to 16 parts water at room temperature.
+The standard mixture for methylcellulose as a glue is 1 part methylcellulose to 16 parts water at room temperature.
 Stir thoroughly and leave overnight, stir again.
 This mixture can be stored for a long time in glass jars.

 You can find methylcellulose powder in many art supply stores.
 Some wallpaper pastes are made of methylcellulose, usually with fungicides added.
 The methyl cel powder keeps indefinitely if stored in dry conditions.